orlandos-nl/MongoKitten/README.md

 And make sure to call `app.initializeMongoDB`!

 ## CRUD (Create, Read, Update, Delete)

+Before doing operations, you need access to a collection where you store your models.
+This is MongoDB's equivalent to a table.

 ```swift
 // The collection "users" in your database